Xett/Software-Design-Documentation/IEEE-1016 (SDD)/IEEE-1016-Template.md

 ### 4.2 SDD identification
 ### 4.3 Design stakeholders and their concerns
+*Who are the stakeholders, and what are their concerns?*

+*What concerns could be associated with the project?*

 ### 4.4 Design views
 ### 4.5 Design viewpoints
 ### 4.6 Design elements